raulescobar-g/graphics/A4/README.md

 raulescobar_g@tamu.edu
 328003859

-Added jumping capabilities if you press or hold down the spacebar
+Added jumping capabilities if you press or hold down the spacebar, disabled cursor so that the user can look around, and made it fullscreen on start can be disabled on lines 568-570, enabled curos on line 600

-completed ___ tasks
+completed all tasks except for view frustum

-i disabled the cursor so that you could look around unrestricted by your monitor size but you can disable that if you need your cursor for grading it is in line ____ in main